EvoluxBR/devops-test/README.md

 > As a member of OPS team I need a way to get the telephony stack ready to join the cluster

-For an engineering perspective, consider this is an automated task that needs to be safe to be executed by anyone without any expertise with FreeSWITCH.
+From an engineering perspective, consider this is an automated task that needs to be safe to be executed by anyone without any expertise with FreeSWITCH.

 So you're the one in charge of making an automated ansible playbook to do the job.